-The Company's credit risk is primarily attributable to cash and cash equivalents and promissory note receivable.
+The Company's credit risk is primarily attributable to cash.
 The Company has no significant concentration of credit risk arising from operations.
 The Company's current policy is to invest excess cash in interest-bearing deposits issued by its banking institutions.
-The Company's maximum exposure to credit risk as at June 30, 2020, is the carrying value of cash and cash equivalents, and trade and other receivables and promissory note receivable.
-The majority of the Company's cash and cash equivalents is held in Canadian chartered banks.
+The Company's maximum exposure to credit risk as at June 30, 2023, is the carrying value of cash, and trade and other receivables.
+The majority of the Company's cash is held in Canadian chartered banks.